prtpydv/autonomous-drone/README.md

 Particle Filters are a type of Bayes Filters using a predict/update cycle to estimate the state of a dynamical system from sensor measurements.
-Particle Filters scale more easily to higher dimensions than some other methods such as Kalman Filters as PFs attempt to find an approximate solutions which are computationally more tractable.
+Particle Filters scale more easily to higher dimensions than some other methods such as Kalman Filters as PFs attempt to find only an approximate solutions which are computationally more tractable.
 The key idea behind PF is that by creating a broad space of several hypotheses, called "particles," we can narrow down the space to an approximate solution by continuously measuring and updating our estimates.